bcgov/ckan-ui/pages/dps_bcdc_w.md

 **This document is written for BC Data Catalogue Beta release**

-When data is published to the the DataBC Program through any of its services, it must also have a metadata record in the BC Data Catalogue.
+When data is published to the DataBC Program through any of its services, as well as published under the [Open Government Licence - British Columbia](https://www2.gov.bc.ca/gov/content?id=A519A56BC2BF44E4A008B33FCF527F61) it must also have a metadata record in the BC Data Catalogue.
 DataBC has well documented Data Standards and Guidelines that are followed throughout the process for metadata creation.
 The workflows described below will guide you through what your reponsibilities are as a publisher to the BC Data Catalogue and how to create a metadata record in the BC Data Catalogue.

 This page is written in the context that you have reviewed all information in the 'Documentation Review' section.